lexycole/pay-rent-ng/projects/pay-rent-ng-contracts/README.md

 ### Generate Smart Contract

-By default the template creates a single `HelloWorld` contract under pay_rent_smart_contract folder in the `smart_contracts` directory.
+By default the template creates a single `pay-rent-ng-contracts` contract under pay_rent_smart_contract folder in the `smart_contracts` directory.
 To add a new contract:

 1. From the root of the project (`../`) execute `algokit generate smart-contract`.
-This will create a new starter smart contract and deployment configuration file under `{your_contract_name}` subfolder in the `smart_contracts` directory.
+This will create a new starter smart contract and deployment configuration file under `{pay-rent-ng-contracts}` subfolder in the `smart_contracts` directory.
 2. Each contract potentially has different creation parameters and deployment steps.
 Hence, you need to define your deployment logic in `deploy_config.py`file.
 3. `config.py` file will automatically build all contracts in the `smart_contracts` directory.
 If you want to build specific contracts manually, modify the default code provided by the template in `config.py` file.

-> Please note, above is just a suggested convention tailored for the base configuration and structure of this template.
-The default code supplied by the template in `config.py` and `index.ts` (if using ts clients) files are tailored for the suggested convention.
-You are free to modify the structure and naming conventions as you see fit.

 ### Generate '.env' files